 Colleagues interested in getting involved in this interesting, satisfying and valuable work should contact email@example.com

 John Seddon: is an Occupational Psychologist, broadcaster and author specialising in change in service industries.
 He formed Vanguard, a consultancy company, in 1985 which operates in eleven countries.
 He is a visiting professor at Buckingham University.
 The LMC is intrigued because he has attacked current management thinking including the belief in economies of scale (he prefers “economies of flow”), and much of public sector reform including the use of targets, inspection and centralised control of local services.
 He is critical of target-based management.
 His latest book, Beyond Command and Control, was published on 30 September 2019.
-John’s final book tour is on 9th March via zoom, booking detail here
+John’s final book tour is on 9th March via zoom.

 On Monday NHS England CEO Sir Simon Stevens channeling Sir Winston Churchill told the press conference that his message to the politicians was ‘give us the tools, the vaccines and we’ll finish the job’.

 Crown Medical Centre, Venture Way, Taunton, TA2 8QY

 We have updated our privacy policies on both the Somerset LMC and Somerset GP Education trust websites.